langchain-ai/langchain/libs/partners/snowflake/README.md

 Alternatively, if `SNOWFLAKE_PASSWORD` is not specified, the `AUTHENTICATOR` variable may be set to `externalbrowser` to log in through the externalbrowser instead.

-These paramaters can also be passed directly into either of the classes below.
+These paramaters can also be passed directly into the class described below.

 ## Search Retriever